Patel-Muhammad/Toast-project/README.md

 # 🍞 Simple Toast
-This is a simple web application for displaying toast messages, built using HTML, CSS, and JavaScript.
+This is a simple web application for displaying toast 🔔 notification messages, built using HTML, CSS, and JavaScript.
 The app includes four types of toast messages: ✅ success, ❌ error, ⚠️ warning, and ℹ️ info.

 ## 🚀 Live demo
-This project is deployed on netlify, you can view it here http://toast-card.netlify.app
+This project is deployed on netlify, you can view it here https://toast-card.netlify.app

 ## 📷 Screenshot